When should I weigh myself?

 If you’re a professional fighter who doesn’t want to gain unwanted pounds between fights or simply a non-athlete trying to lose weight, when and how should you punish the scale?

-According to MedicineNet, a group of doctors who evaluated obese and overweight adults engaged in weight loss programs as well as individuals simply trying to maintain their weight found that participants who weighed themselves more often a) enjoyed greater success in weight loss and b) prevented more weight gain over a two year period versus those who weighed themselves less frequently.
+Recent study: According to MedicineNet, a group of doctors who evaluated obese and overweight adults engaged in weight loss programs as well as individuals simply trying to maintain their weight found that those who weighed themselves more often a) enjoyed greater success in weight loss and b) prevented more weight gain over a 2 year period versus those who weighed themselves less frequently.

 When I boxed, we were forced to weigh ourselves at the start of each workout and at the end, daily.
 And our coaches recorded both results.

-For example, if you follow a strict dietary regimen Sunday through Thursday and engage in an unmitigated blissful binge over the weekend, those extra 5,000 calories consumed Friday and Saturday via cocktails and pizza may find their way to the scale, if not your belt line, quickly...
-Especially if you're over 30.
+For example, if you follow a strict dietary regimen Sunday through Thursday and engage in pure, unadulterated revelry (from a nutrition and workout standpoint) over the weekend, those extra 5,000 calories consumed Friday and Saturday via cocktails and pizza may find their way to the scale, if not your belt line, quickly… Especially if you’re over 30.

-Those immersed in weight loss or maintenance will likely want to know sooner rather than later they've gained three pounds over the weekend.
+Those engaged in weight loss or maintenance will likely want to know sooner than later if they’ve gained three pounds over the weekend.
 And if your metabolism is anything like mine, two days of uninhibited indulgence will manifest on the scale within 24 to 48 hours, literally.